 Iruka Okeke, Professor of Pharmaceutical Microbiology at the College of Medicine, University of Ibadan in Nigeria, will develop sequence-based methods and leverage genomics data to jumpstart the development of diagnostics and vaccines for neglected bacterial pathogens in African settings.
 Professor Okeke has devoted her career to studying neglected enteric bacteria that can cause potentially fatal bloodstream and diarrheal infections.
 She recognizes the power of genomics approaches to improve surveillance and better define pathogen virulence.
 She has been developing lower-cost and simpler methods to traditional culture-based techniques for detecting difficult-to-culture bacterial pathogens directly from blood samples in minimally-equipped laboratories.
 These methods incorporate nanopore sequencing together with target enrichment by the CRISPR-Cas9 system for rapid, direct-from-specimen diagnosis and genomic surveillance.
 She will adapt these methods for identifying a range of pathogens directly from stool, urine, and other clinical samples.
 She will also grow a community of experts to support this project by training African scientists in molecular science and bioinformatics.

-Jesse Gitaka of Mount Kenya University in Kenya will develop a diagnostic device for iron deficiency anemia that is suitable for resource-limited settings.
+Jesse Gitaka of Mount Kenya University in Kenya in collaboration with David Anderson of Burnet Institute in Australia, will develop a diagnostic device for iron deficiency anemia that is suitable for resource-limited settings.
 Iron deficiency anemia can cause maternal death, prematurity and stunting.
 Current diagnostic tests require expensive equipment or are not specific enough to distinguish between the different causes of anemia.
 They will develop a device that detects the low levels of hemoglobin found in immature red blood cells, called reticulocytes.
 The device will use magnetic beads and microfluidics to physically separate reticulocytes from whole blood, and then absorbance to measure the red color of hemoglobin and thereby determine levels.
 They will use samples from healthy donors to develop algorithms that can calculate the amount of hemoglobin per reticulocyte to provide an accurate diagnosis.

 Collen Masimirembwa, Professor and founding President and Chief Scientific Officer of the African Institute of Biomedical Science and Technology (AiBST), Zimbabwe, will generate a research and innovation ecosystem, including training scientists and establishing centers of excellence in genomic medicine research, for the sustainable development of genomic and pharmaceutical medicine capability in Africa.
 Dr. Masimirembwa is on a mission to achieve world-class drug discovery and development capability in Africa.
 In 2002, he founded AiBST in Zimbabwe, and over the last ten years has organized a series of drug discovery and development courses across the continent to introduce the subjects and contextualize them for Africa.
 He will establish three centers of excellence in Zimbabwe, Kenya, and Nigeria to help launch an R&D biotechnology industry in Africa by forging partnerships with relevant stakeholders and training industry-focused scientists.
 He will also perform a prospective, multi-center clinical trial across several countries to determine the effectiveness of pharmacogenetic testing in reducing the incidence of adverse drug reactions and increasing treatment efficacy in African populations.